 As a business grows, contracts become more important.
 Whether you are exchanging money or entering into a partnership, contracts are legally binding agreements.
 The practice's contracts and operational documents are key components that contribute to determining its success.

 What other things should we consider?When drawing up a contract, work with an attorney experienced in health care law who understands how provisions work to ensure that the contract is prepared correctly.

 - The greater the financial obligation involved, the more important it is to have written, legally enforceable contracts that cover elements such as offer, acceptance, and consideration.

 - Do not knowingly breach a contract unless you consult with an attorney about the risks of such a breach.

 - When a contract is broken, a remedy can be monetary or an injunction such as when someone is using your image improperly and has not paid you for the right.

 - Lawsuits happen when both parties are in disagreement or in default of an agreement.
-Whether an agreement is verbal or written, they can be legally binding.
+Whether an agreement is verbal or written, it can be legally binding.

-Contracts are not an area of practice management where you should be flying blind.
-Your contracts and operational documents are key components that determine your success.
-You can learn more about the legal aspects of medical office contracts, operational documents, agreements, and health care business governance issues in her 6-hour online course covering this topic.
+Contracts and operational documents are key components that determine your success.
+Healthcare Attorney Heidi Kocher shares all the legal aspects of medical office contracts, operational documents, agreements, and health care business governance issues in her online training course:

 CPT® is a registered trademark of the American Medical Association.
 All rights reserved.